fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

 ## Step 5.2

 Try running your code now.
 You should see a coin being drawn on the top of the screen.

 Congrats!

 We are off to a good start.
 Now, let's animate this coin.
-Yes!

 The logic will be exactly the same as when we animated Glod.
-Except this will be much easier as we won't need any conditional statements to control the coin.
+This will be much easier however as we won't need any conditional statements to control the coin.

 - Download coin images [here](https://drive.google.com/drive/folders/1_iAhj70R3kS5hBXKtqh67Cfb_jBKRlzh?usp=share_link).

+Create the coin's x, y and position variables.

 === "Code Added"